SIDN/entrada/README.md

 ```

-For more information about deployment and available onfiguration options see the [ENTRADA wiki](https://github.com/SIDN/entrada/wiki/).
+For more more details about deployment and available onfiguration options see the [ENTRADA wiki](https://github.com/SIDN/entrada/wiki/).

 ## License